-• Environmental Committee
+• Environmental Management Committee

-This committee is responsible for promoting the environmental protection activities of the Fujitsu Group, which are based on the Fujitsu Group Environmental Policy and the Fujitsu Group Environmental Protection Program.
+This committee is responsible for checking and promoting the environmental protection activities of the Fujitsu Group, which are based on the Fujitsu Group Environmental Policy and the Fujitsu Group Environmental Protection Program.

-As a result of our Project EAGLE initiative to build an internal control system for effective and reliable financial reporting, in fiscal 2011 the accounting auditors, Ernst & Young ShinNihon LLC, issued their opinion that the Fujitsu Group has effective internal controls for its financial reporting.
+As a result of the Project EAGLE initiative to build an internal control system for effective and reliable financial reporting, in fiscal 2012 the accounting auditors, Ernst & Young ShinNihon LLC, issued their opinion that the Fujitsu Group has effective internal controls for its financial reporting.